thwolter/vectra/docs/operations/dramatiq.md

 ## Monitoring

-Prometheus metrics are exposed from the FastAPI application at `/metrics` when `monitoring_enabled` and `metrics_endpoint_enabled` are `true`.
-The middleware publishes the following key series:
+OpenTelemetry metrics are emitted via OTLP and should be collected by an OpenTelemetry Collector.
+No Prometheus `/metrics` endpoint is exposed by the API.
+The middleware publishes the following key series (names unchanged):

 - `dramatiq_tasks_enqueued_total{actor="process_upload"}` – enqueue rate.
 - `dramatiq_tasks_queue_depth{actor="process_upload"}` – approximate in-flight queue depth.